SumoLogic/sumologic-documentation/docs/manage/manage-subscription/create-manage-orgs-service-providers.md

 ### View overall credit usage by category

-You can view the usage by orgs in the **Overall Usuage** tab on the **Account Overview** page.
+You can view the usage by orgs in the **Overall Usage** tab on the **Account Overview** page.
 Usage for the following categories is shown:

 * **Continuous Ingest**.
 Credits used for logs ingested into the Continuous tier.
 * **Frequent Ingest**.
 Credits used for logs ingested into the Frequent tier.